commonprefix/axelar-light-client/prover/README.md

 - `batch_contents(contents: [EnrichedContent]) -> BatchContentGroups`: It
 accepts a set of contents and generates a batched version of those messages batched both per block and per transaction.
-Specifically, the returned `BatchContentGroups` struct is a hashMap that looks like:
+Specifically, the returned `BatchContentGroups` struct is a map from the block number to a map from a tx_hash to messages.

 ```
-// A map from block number to a map from tx hash to messages
 pub type BatchContentGroups = IndexMap<u64, IndexMap<H256, Vec<EnrichedContent>>>
 ```